P5YCH0x/twitter_bot/README.md

 this is a twitter bot that favorites and retweets based on your search term

 SETUP:
+ you will need to install the tweepy library in python 3.

  on line 4 and 5 replace:
  API_KEY              : your twitter api key
  API_SECRET_KEY       : your twitter api secret key